DillenGrant/Weather-app/README.md

 # Weather-app
 going on a trip and want to know what the weather is gonna be like? here is an app for that!

-xxx here is the live page
+https://dillengrant.github.io/Weather-app/ here is the live page

 ## Description